-For a moment, let's look at negative feeling that we feared, the one that follows us, and lead to reaction of emotional baggage.
+For a moment, let's look at the negative feeling that we feared, the one that follows us, and lead to the reaction of emotional baggage.

-• You expect and look for the worst: when you focus mainly on the negative outcomes and fail to give attention to the possibility of a positive outcome, we are left open for emotional baggage.
+• You expect and look for the worst: when you focus mainly on the adverse outcomes and fail to give attention to the possibility of a positive result, we are left open for emotional baggage.

-• You allow yourself to cling to fear: that is not good because fear is one of the three strongest emotional drivers.
+• You allow yourself to cling to fear: that is not good because fear is one of the three most influential emotional drivers.

 • We play the victim: If we want the power to get past the past emotional baggage, we must get rid of false pride because it comes between higher thought and an empowering choice.

 • You disregard good advice: You must take a hard look at your habits of thinking and decision you are making because a false sense of worth limits us from receiving help from encouraging input.

 As you travel through life, you will gather emotional baggage, but until you find out how to leave them behind and identify the cause, you will be stuck at a standstill because these negative feelings will continue to outline who you are, the way you think, the choices you make and the actions you take in life.